 This long history of collaboration between the IOC and the UN led to the General Assembly’s decision in 2009 to grant the IOC Permanent Observer status.

 The value of sport as an instrument for development and peace is also measured by what happens on the ground.

 Learn more about sports-related community projects here

-The IOC has also been active in using sport to advance the Millennium Development Goals and to combat non-communicable diseases (NCDs).
-The high-level meeting of the General Assembly on NCDs in 2011 offered a strong affirmation of sport’s contribution to public health.
-The World Health Organisation reports that 36 million, or 63 per cent, of the 57 million deaths worldwide in 2008 were due to NCDs.
+The high-level meeting of the General Assembly on non-communicable diseases (NCDs) in 2011 offered a strong affirmation of sport’s contribution to public health.
+The World Health Organisation reports that 38 million, or 68 per cent, of the 56 million deaths worldwide in 2012 were due to NCDs.
 If current trends continue, the annual death rates from NCDs will soar to 55 million by 2030.
 Nearly half of NCD-related deaths are caused by cardiovascular diseases, followed by cancers, chronic respiratory diseases and diabetes.
 Engaging in sport and regular physical activity is one of the most effective ways to avoid those ailments.